 A leaky home may not feel like a huge deal but if left unchecked it can lead to structural damage, mold growth, humidity problems and the ruining of paintwork or furniture.
 Therefore, you need to fully assess your home establishing where any possible leaks may occur and deal with any current leakages.

 All areas need to be looked at including; the roof, the chimney, the attic, the gutters, the foundations, the doors and windows and of course the pipes.
+Common places are where there is most water use and wear and tear like toilets and bathrooms.
 If you take the time to give your home a little attention now, it’ll not only prevent water damage, but you’ll save money on energy bills in the future.

 Check the Roof

 Inspect the tiles across your roof and repair or replace any broken or loose ones.
 Take a close look at the chimney to see if the sheet metal that keeps the section between the chimney and the roof water tight, is cracked or loose.
 Also make sure you have a cap over your chimney.